 - Onboarding: “Sink or Swim” is Not a New Employee Orientation

 Coaching is a unique one-on-one relationship designed to help individuals overcome challenges, realize their potential, and maximize success.
 Coaching may be appropriate for promising or established employees who have lost motivation, need help improving their time management or communication skills, or are struggling with interpersonal relationships at work.

 Coaches provide confidential, individual guidance.
 They help people by acting as a resource and sounding board but also by providing unbiased feedback and asking questions that spark discussions, provoke thought, and inspire self-reflection.

 Managers or departments paying for coaching for an employee may work with a consultant to set the initial coaching objectives or delineate the challenges as they see them, but they will only receive limited information about the coaching engagement.
 Further information will be shared by the employee at their discretion.

-- To explore hiring a coach for yourself or an employee, contact Consultation Services Coordinator Kim Delaney at 206-616-8461 or email@example.com.
-Kim will work to understand your needs and help you identify a suitable coach.
+- To explore hiring a coach for yourself or an employee, contact the consultation services coordinator at 206-616-8461 or email@example.com.
+They will work to understand your needs and help you identify a suitable coach.